cloudfoundry-attic/dea_ng/README.md

 ## Logs

-The DEA's logging is handled by [steno](https://github.com/cloudfoundry/steno).
-Steno collects logs, formats them, and forwards them to 'sinks', such as log files or syslog servers.
+The DEA's logging is handled by [Steno](https://github.com/cloudfoundry/steno).
 The DEA can be configured to log to a file, a syslog server or both.
 If neither is provided, it will log to its stdout.
 The logging level specifies the verbosity of the logs (e.g. 'warn', 'info', 'debug' ...).
-To find more information about logging levels, sinks, etc., take a look at Steno's docs.